About Eye Exams

 Comprehensive eye exams involve much more than testing your visual acuity.
 They include many other important testing techniques that allow your eye doctor to determine the overall health of your eyes.
 While some eye diseases have obvious symptoms, such as red eyes, light sensitivity, or flashing lights, many serious, vision-threatening problems have no warning signs.
 Glaucoma, for example, will present no symptoms until actual vision loss occurs.
 Proper eye care and evaluations can help prevent vision loss.
 Comprehensive eye exams can also detect diabetes, hypertension, retinal holes or tears, and other serious, yet treatable, medical conditions.

-The skilled staff of ophthalmologists and optometrists at Solomon Eye Physicians and Surgeons provides comprehensive eye exams at our Greenbelt and Bowie, MD offices.
+The skilled staff of ophthalmologists and optometrists at Solomon Eye Physicians & Surgeons provides comprehensive eye exams at our Greenbelt and Bowie, MD offices.
 If it has been more than two years since your last comprehensive eye exam, or if you have noticed any issues or potential concerns with your eyes or vision, schedule an appointment for your exam at your earliest convenience.

 "Every staff member had a welcoming smile and treated myself and others with the utmost respect!
 One of the nicer eye doctors I've been to.
 Even had some nice art around the lounge!!"- J.W. / Yelp / Nov 20, 2019